awsdocs/amazon-eks-user-guide/doc_source/troubleshooting.md

   + Able to access the internet using a public IP address\.
 The security group associated to the subnet the node is in must allow the communication\.
 For more information, see [Subnet requirements and considerations](network_reqs.md#network-requirements-subnets) and [Amazon EKS security group requirements and considerations](sec-group-reqs.md)\.
   + Your nodes and VPC must meet the requirements in [Private cluster requirements](private-clusters.md)\.
 + **InstanceLimitExceeded**: Your AWS account is unable to launch any more instances of the specified instance type\.
 You may be able to request an Amazon EC2 instance limit increase to recover\.
-+ **InsufficientFreeAddresses**: One or more of the subnets associated with your managed node group does not have enough available IP addresses for new nodes\.
++ **InsufficientFreeAddresses**: One or more of the subnets associated with your managed node group doesn't have enough available IP addresses for new nodes\.
 + **InternalFailure**: These errors are usually caused by an Amazon EKS server\-side issue\.

 ### Fixing `AccessDenied` errors for managed node groups<a name="access-denied-managed-node-groups"></a>